 - Flour mills

-Essentially, any high humidity, high temperature, dusty location could be a candidate for explosion lighting LEDs.
+Essentially, any high humidity, high temperature, or dusty location could be a candidate for explosion lighting LEDs.

 Advantages of explosion proof lighting